4jb/iptv-combo/README.md

 *   **MoveOnJoy** (`us_moveonjoy.m3u`)

 ###   **Limited EPG is available**
-*   This repository does provide an EPG provide by m3u4u specific for the `freetv.m3u` playlist.
+*   This repository does provide an EPG from m3u4u specific for the `freetv.m3u` playlist.
 *   The guide will be incomplete and the channels provided are likely to contain some issues.
-*   You can certainly use another guide, but keep in mind that you will need another server, such as m3u4u.com, to manipulate the EPG TVG_ID to match your source.
+*   You can certainly use another guide, but keep in mind that you will need another server, such as m3u4u.com, to manipulate the EPG TVG_ID on each channel to match your source.
 *   If you are handy with scripts you can automate pulling guide data for every desired channel from zap2it and/or schedules direct.

 ## ▶️ How to Use